nochatcode/nochatcode/README.md

 - 👋 Hi, I’m @nochatcode
 - 👀 I’m interested in XR
-- 🌱 I’m currently learning XR App / web xr development
+- 🌱 I’m currently learning web xr development
 - 💞️ I’m looking to collaborate on (newskl) project .
 On both hardware protyping from scratch and software prototyping from scratch.
 - 📫 How to reach me on nchaithanya735@gmail.com ~ only important messages.